 - On the upper left, click on Charts & Tools

 - Scroll down to Summary Pages and select Sector Summary (it is also listed along the right side of the page on desktop).

 - Sort by % CHG, descending, so the top sector is listed at the top.

 - SCTR is a ranking based on multiple technical analysis inputs from different time frames.
-The close to 100 the stronger the sector.
-Therefore, by lookinga the SCTR ranking, you tell at a glance which sectors are also strong over the last one and three months.
+The closer to 100 the stronger the sector.
+Therefore, by looking at the SCTR ranking, you can see at a glance which sectors are also strong over the last one and three months.